+For use with iarchive

-Use this command to replace or add object files (modules) and/or archive files to an existing library.
+Description Use this command to replace or add object files (modules) and/or archive files to an existing library.
 The modules specified on the command line either replace existing modules in the library-if they have the same name-or are appended to the library.

+This option is not available in the IDE.